-As well as securely encrypting your data and effectively hiding your IP address, ExpressVPN provides an impressive suite of additional security features that help to keep you safe and private online.
-Here’s a few of the most useful for torrenting:
+As well as securely encrypting your data and hiding your IP address, ExpressVPN provides an impressive suite of additional security and privacy features.

-One downside to using ExpressVPN for torrenting is that it doesn’t offer port forwarding.
+One downside to using ExpressVPN for torrenting is that it doesn’t have a port forwarding feature.
 We discuss this in greater detail below.

 You need fast connection speeds to download torrents effectively and ExpressVPN is one of the fastest VPN services we’ve tested.

-ExpressVPN provides servers in 94 countries and territories, so you should always be able to find a nearby server that will deliver a fast connection for torrenting.
+ExpressVPN has servers in 106 countries and territories, so you should always be able to find a nearby server that delivers fast torrent speeds.

 Does ExpressVPN Support Port Forwarding?

-For a good-quality P2P VPN with the ability to port forward, check out our PrivateVPN review or learn about using PIA for port forwarding.
+For a good-quality P2P VPN with the ability to port forward, read our PrivateVPN review or learn about using PIA for port forwarding.